HomeSustainabilitySocialHuman Capital Management

 Increasing Understanding of the Systems

 We have an exclusive website for our employees regarding the various systems called "Kirakira Palette" in order to increase awareness of the various systems that can be utilized for worklife management.
-We will strive to enhance the content of our information provision platform, which allows employees to access information on childcare, nursing care, health, selfdevelopment, and other life support, regardless of time or place.
+We will strive to enhance the content of our information provision platform, which allows employees to access information on childcare, nursing care, health, self-development, and other life support, regardless of time or place.

 Support for balancing work and childcare/nursing care

 To enable employees to balance work and childcare/nursing care, we have introduced a shortened working hour system for childcare up to the completion of the sixth grade and for nursing care up to a total of three years (per person requiring nursing care).
 We are working to make the system easier to utilize by, for example, allowing employees to choose to work shortened hours under the flextime system (at the headquarters, branches, etc.).
-In addition to leave for childcare and nursing care, we also provide a long-term leave system (work-life management leave) for accompanying a spouse on a new assignment to support worklife balance.
+In addition to leave for childcare and nursing care, we also provide a long-term leave system (work-life management leave) for accompanying a spouse on a new assignment, etc., to support work-life balance.

 Ratio of annual paid leave taken (Non-consolidated)